Posted in Recipes on 20.12.2018

 Crushed Oreos, dried fruits, golden syrup, rich dark chocolate and peanut butter are all crammed into this vegan chocolate tiffin, making it the perfect indulgent treat!

 Don’t be fooled when making this and you pour it into a relatively small container to set.
-This chocolate tiffin cuts into LOTS of nice little bite sized pieces and delivers a rich, fruity, crunch with every morsel.
+This vegan tiffin recipe cuts into LOTS of nice little bite sized pieces and delivers a rich, fruity, crunch with literally every morsel.

 Whats in it?

 Dairy free spread to give the whole thing a meltingly soft texture

 Peanut butter for, well, the sake of it because PEANUT BUTTER